aleparuokakauppa/sweeper/README.md

 The main problem with the game is that it doesn't give a pleasant initial starting position.
 One might lose on the first click.

+The program was tested on Arch Linux and MacOS-Sonoma

 # Usage
 - Install dependencies
     ```bash